ozone3950/pokemon-python-version/CHARACTERS.md

 ### Elite Four Billie
-The second best Pokémon Trainer (and best singer) in the entire game with an insane Ghost/Poison Type team and the successor to Lance.
+The second best Pokémon Trainer (and best singer) in the entire game with an insane Ghost/Poison Type team.

 Team:
 - Crobat (Level 54)